 In the normal course of its business, the Company is named as a party-defendant in connection with tax foreclosure proceedings against properties on which it holds a first mortgage lien.
 The Company actively monitors these actions and, in all cases, believes there remains sufficient value in the subject property to assure that no loan impairment exists.
-At June 30, 2023, there were five such proceedings.
-The unpaid principal balances on the properties that are the subject of these proceedings was approximately \$5.4 million.
+At September 30, 2023, there was one such proceeding pending.
+The unpaid principal balances on the properties that are the subject of these proceedings was approximately \$0.1 million.

-In accordance with the asset purchase agreement with Urbane New Haven, LLC in October 2022 under certain circumstances the Company will be required to pay the seller 20% of the net proceeds, as defined, of certain real estate development projects completed by the Company until such time that the principal former owner is no longer employed by the Company.
-Any future payments will be expensed and included in net income.
+In accordance with the asset purchase agreement with Urbane New Haven, LLC ("Urbane") in October 2022, under certain circumstances the Company will be required to pay Urbane 20% of the net proceeds, as defined, of certain real estate development projects completed by the Company until such time that the former principal owner of Urbane, who is currently employed by the Company, is no longer employed by the Company.
+Any future payments will be expensed.